jastev/azure-intro/storage/accounts.md

 [Premium](https://azure.microsoft.com/en-us/documentation/articles/storage-premium-storage/) accounts, on the other hand, are backed by SSDs and have a higher IOPS limit.
 However, currently, premium accounts are not truly "general purpose" - they *only support Azure VHDs (page blobs) for VMs*.
-And additionally, not every size of Azure VM can use a premium image - only DS, DSv2, GS, or FS.
+And additionally, not every [size of Azure VM](../compute/vms.md) can use a premium image - only DS, DSv2, GS, or Fs.
 Premium accounts also only support LRS, and do not support [public accessibility](accessibility.md).

 Unlike standard accounts, which have the same stats regardless of the data they contain,